 While walking around the white desert sand of the Kutcha area, I had an eerie feeling that I had arrived 4,000 years too late to witness the lost civilization of Dholavira.
 That is the closest I have been to an alien landscape where life and human existence appeared to be impossible to sustain.
-But that is not the end of the story.
-The people of Kutcha have not only thrived in this area but have developed an indigenous culture full of colors and warmth.
-You can see that in their homes, clothes, handicrafts and even cycle rikshaws.
-The image of a camel adorned in vivid colors will always remind me of the human resilience and adaptation.
+In spite of the harsh climate, the image of a camel adorned in vivid colors will always remind me of the human resilience and adaptation.

 - 3 Dholavira reconstruction – ASI